Mr Green (company): Parent Company

 Mr Green & Co AB was the original name of the parent company, where the online casino Mr Green (Mr Green Ltd) was the largest company.
 The parent company, Mr Green & Co AB, was the based in Stockholm, Sweden until January 2019.

 Mr Green & Co AB advanced to the Mid Cap segment in December 2017 after Nasdaq Stockholm's yearly review of the market value of the companies on its main market.
 This means that Mr Green was segmented as a Mid Cap company as of 2 January 2018.

-Mr Green & Co AB changed name to MRG in May 2018.

-In January 2019, Mr Green was acquired by William Hill for £242m.

-Management

-Nir Hakarmeli was appointed CEO of Mr Green and Managing Director of William Hill International in January 2022.
+Evoke plc, the parent company of Mr Green, is a multinational online gaming company headquartered in Malta.
+The company operates several brands across various markets, including Mr Green, which offers online casino and sports betting services.
+In July 2021, Mr Green expanded its operations into the German market, leveraging Evoke's resources and expertise to provide a high-quality gaming experience to German players.